jimm/seamaster/examples/example.md

 for bytes yet.

 Within each message only Markdown block delimiters ("```" and "```" lines) are ignored; all other lines are assumed to be MIDI messages.
+That means all of your message comments/notes need to be here, not inside the messages' sections.

 ## Tune Request